mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### ✅ Rename `shouldDisableTime` prop

 The `shouldDisableTime` prop signature has been changed.
-Either rename the prop usage to `shouldDisableClock` or refactor usage.
+Either rename the prop to `shouldDisableClock` or refactor usage.

 ```diff
  <DateTimePicker